VisionarySoul/Exercises/README.md

 Use code with caution.

-Access the application: Open your web browser and go to http://localhost:8080 That's it!
-You can now register for discounts.
+Access the application: Open your web browser and go to http://localhost:8080
 Note: This is a simple demo application.
 For production use, consider using a more robust database and secure coupon generation.